 I don’t shop.
 Or at least I don’t until I absolutely have to when my clothes look so tattered they’re embarrassing.

 I haven’t worked in an office in more than 10 years and when I did, back in Mexico, they preferred uniforms: polyester pants and faux-silk blouses.

-But the truth is I had been paying attention to fashion all my life.
-It’s unavoidable, nobody can escape this form of self-expression and though I have never studied it, never considered myself officially interested, I just love it.
+But the truth is I’ve paidattention to fashion all my life.
+It’s unavoidable, nobody can escape this form of self-expression and though I didn’t study it, never considered myself officially interested, I just love it.